HumanTree92/esx_advancedvehicleshop/README.md

 # About esx_advancedvehicleshop:
 Advanced Vehicle Shop for ESX

 I did NOT create the Code.
-I only edited the esx_vehicleshop code to create this new shop.
+I only edited the esx_vehicleshop code to create this new Advanced Shop.

 # Helpfull Info:
 * This Vehicle Shops works exactly like esx_vehicleshop.
 * Players can Buy/Sell Aircrafts, Boats, Cars, & Trucks.
+* Ambulance/Police can Buy/Sell Cars & Helicopters
 * This is mainly for those that don't want to have/use the esx_vehicleshop Car Dealer Job.
   * I don't have the need to use Car Dealer Job.
 (This script will never support it.)
 * To make this Script fully work with `esx_policejob & esx_ambulancejob` edit `client/vehicle.lua` and do a search for `esx_vehicleshop` & change it to `esx_advancedvehicleshop` then edit the `fxmanifest.lua` & remove the dependency for `esx_vehicleshop`.
+* You can only sell vehicles at the shop you bought it from.
-* If you a buy a vehicle at the Truck Shop you won't be able to sell it at the Car Shop.
+  * Example: If you a buy a vehicle at the Truck Shop you won't be able to sell it at the Car Shop.
+* If you want to use the Ambulance or Police Shop you will need to Edit the sql to your needs before you upload it.
+* I have added my VIP Shop but you will need to setup that on your own.
+There will be no help from me.

 # Requirements:
 * Required: